Polymer/old-docs-site/articles/spa.md

 {% include toc.html %}

 So how does one build a single page application (SPA) using web components?
 On the Polymer team we get this question a lot.
-Our answer (as always) is,..."Use components!"
-However, it's never obvious to folks how a bunch of modular components can compose together into a larger, functional app.
-The goal of those tutorial is to help you
+Our answer (as always) is,..."use components!"
+However, it's never immediately obvious how to tackle an existing problem with new technologies.
+How do you compose a bunch of modular components into a larger, functional app?

 <p layout vertical center style="float:right;margin: 0 0 0 10px;">
   <a href="demos/spa/final.html" target="_blank"><img src="images/spa/screenshot.png" style="width:300px;"></a>
 </p>

-In this tutorial, we'll build a full-featured single page app:
+In this tutorial, I'll show you how to build a full-featured single page application:

 - Built entirely using Polymer's [core elements](/docs/elements/core-elements.html)
 - Responsive
 - Transitions between views using data-binding features
 - URL routing and deep linking
 - Keyboard accessible
+- Loads content dynamically on-demand (optional)

 <p layout vertical center-center>
 <a href="demos/spa/final.html" target="_blank">
   <paper-button raised class="blue">
-    <core-icon icon="arrow-forward"></core-icon>Open the demo
+    <core-icon icon="arrow-forward"></core-icon>Launch the demo
   </paper-button>
 </a>
 </p>